Plumsail/forms-docs/SharePoint/how-to/flow.rst

 |

 Using Plumsail Forms connector the form data is submitted as JSON.
-To parse all the data, we add 'Parse JSON' action.
+To parse all the data, add 'Parse JSON' action.
 For the *Content* field select body of the form, and for the *Form Schema* -  paste Form Schema from Flow Settings:

 |pic20|

 .. |pic20| image:: ../images/flow/flow_20.png
    :alt: JSON

-Now, you can add other steps to perform any actions, for instance, to send an email to a specific user by adding 'Send an email (V2)' step.

 .. _configure_email_PF: